bert2/microscope/README.md

 - Install latest stable release from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=bert.microscope).
 - Alternatively you can grab the [VSIX package](https://ci.appveyor.com/project/bert2/microscope/branch/main/artifacts) of the latest build from AppVeyor.
 - The CodeLens appears on C# methods and displays the number of instructions that will be generated for the method.
-- Hover over the CodeLens to see individual counts for the number of `box` and unconstrained `virtcall` instructions in the method.
+- Hover over the CodeLens to see individual counts for the number of `box` and unconstrained `callvirt` instructions in the method.
 - Click the CodeLens to get a detailed list of all instructions including their offsets and operands.
 - The CodeLens currently won't be updated after the method has been changed.
 In order to refresh it you will have to close and re-open the C# source file.
 Auto-update will be implemented for the 1.0 release.
 - In case the retrieval of instructions fails the CodeLens will display `-` instead of a count.
 Hover over the CodeLens to see the exception that caused the failure.